escherize/tracks/README.md

 ![Converging Tracks](https://raw.githubusercontent.com/escherize/tracks/master/tracks.jpg)

-This library is intended to simplify transformations of Clojure datastructures.
-Instead of saying what we want done to them in a sequential order, track lets you create functions by __example__.
-This makes writing glue code that takes giant maps of one shape and transforms them *dead simple*.
+This library simplifies transformations of Clojure datastructures.
+Instead of saying how to do a transformation, track works by allowing you to create those transformations by __example__.
+This makes writing glue code that takes giant maps of one shape and transforms them into another *dead simple*.

-So, setup a track from what you have to what you want and track does the rest.

 ## Examples

-We can do simple transformations on maps track:
+We can do simple transformations on maps with track:

 ``` clojure
 (def swap-a-b (track {:a 1 :b 2} {:a 2 :b 1}))